Rabies Treatment & Management

 In addition, the public should be advised to do the following:

-- If an animal scratch or bite occurs, especially if due to a bat, fox, raccoon, skunk, or unvaccinated dog or cat, (1) immediately wash the areas vigorously with soap and water and (2) immediately seek the care of a physician.
+• If an animal scratch or bite occurs, especially if due to a bat, fox, raccoon, skunk, or unvaccinated dog or cat, (1) immediately wash the areas vigorously with soap and water and (2) immediately seek care at an emergency department.
 Aside from rabies, bites may become infected, and preventive care is available if sought.

 For patient education information, see the Infections Center, as well as Rabies.